 The plant has won the Royal Horticultural Society’s Award of Garden Merit for several varieties.
 Popular cultivars include:

-- Siskiyou Pink: A rose-pink cultivar which forms from deep maroon buds, averaging 18-24″ tall
+- Siskiyou Pink: A rose-pink cultivar which forms from deep maroon buds that bloom into more intensely colored petals, averaging 18-24″ tall

-- Whirling Butterflies: White flowers with reddish stems, averaging 2-5 feet tall
+- Whirling Butterflies: White blooms with reddish stems.
+Whirling butterflies averages 2-5 feet tall

-- Cherry Brandy: A deep rose pink gaura with ruby-colored buds, more compact at 12-18″ tall
+- Cherry Brandy: A deep rose pink tinged gaura with ruby-colored to pink buds, more compact at 12-18″ tall

 - Snowstorm: A white variety which is not as cold-hardy as others, but flowers heavily